-- 1 In the NetBackup Administration Console, expand NetBackup Management. - 2 Expand Host Properties. - 3 Select Master Server. - 4 In the right pane, select the master server and then click Actions > Properties. - 5 Select Clean-up. - Enter the length of time to retain the NetBackup log files.
-This setting applies to all NetBackup logs, including but not limited to the Vault logs. - In the NetBackup Administration Console for UNIX, the field name is Keep Logs For.
+- 1 In the NetBackup Administration Console, expand NetBackup Management. - 2 Expand Host Properties. - 3 Select Master Server. - 4 In the right pane, select the master server and then click Actions > Properties. - 5 Select the Logging tab. - Enter a value for Keep logs for.
+Enter the length of time to retain the NetBackup log files.
+This setting applies to all NetBackup logs, including but not limited to the Vault logs. - Enter a value for Keep Vault logs for.
+The logging level corresponds to the 7 bp.conf entry VAULT VERBOSE = level on UNIX systems.
+If this value is not specified in the bp.conf entry, then the default verbose level is set to 5.